 Frequently Asked Questions

-Freshmen & Sophomores are required to live on campus.
+All full-time undergraduate students are required to live on campus for two years.
 Exemptions for this policy include students who:

 - are married

 - commuting from parents' or guardians' permanent address (50 miles or less)

 - military veterans of 181 days or more

 Students can apply for housing through the Housing Portal.

 The Housing Agreement is for the full academic year or any portion of that year that is remaining at the time you sign the agreement.
 WKU runs on the semester system and the academic year consists of the fall and spring semesters.
 If the contract is broken before the end of the year and you remain a full-time student, you will be assessed a $750.00 contract termination and forfeit the $150.00 deposit.

 Approved appliances include: stereos, televisions, VCR/DVD players, computers, clocks, coffee makers, hair dryers, lamps, curling irons, curlers, fans, compact refrigerators (5 cubic feet or less) and microwaves (1000 watts or less).
 All appliances must be UL approved.

 Due to general safety and fire codes, certain restrictions must be placed on the use of certain appliances.
 The following items may not be used in student bedrooms: halogen lamps, potpourri kettles, George Foreman grills, crock pots, hot plates, grills, electric skillets, toasters, and toaster ovens.
 Anything with an open coil or element is not permitted.
 There are kitchens in every residence hall for residents to use.

 Each residence hall has a bank of mailboxes located in the lobby area.
 Each resident's room key will open their mailbox which corresponds with their room number.
 The US Postal Service makes daily deliveries and pick-ups from each hall with the exception of Sundays and holidays.
 There is also a full service Post Office located on campus.